lovinglifemediawebdev/ai-agent-mcp/MCP-REFERENCE.md

 7. **ATOMIC PLANNING COMPLIANCE**: All tasks must be atomic or properly decomposed
 8. **CONTEXT AWARENESS**: Monitor and manage context window usage
 9. **SESSION BOUNDARIES**: Clearly define when to reset context for next task

+**ENFORCEMENT PRIORITY**: Rule #0 (LLM Prefix) > All other rules.
+If you ever forget the prefix, the entire response is considered non-compliant regardless of content quality.

 ## 🤖 AI Team System